+Three Girl Bedroom Decor.
 I love working on bedrooms.
-They come in all shapes and sizes so a cookie cutter approach doesn’t work, especially when the space is small and/or awkward.
+They come in all shapes and sizes so a cookie-cutter approach doesn’t work, especially when the space is small and/or awkward.
 That sums up my spare room, which I was challenged with turning into a home away from home for three little girls under the age of six.

-With toys, clothing and gadgets for three little ones, I had to come up with unique sleeping arrangements and lots of storage to make the best use of the space.
+With toys, clothing and gadgets for three little girls, I had to come up with unique sleeping arrangements and lots of storage to make the best use of the space.

 Because little girls have A LOT of stuff, I embedded drawers on wheels under the bed and added an open shelving area for additional storage.
-We also tucked a window seat into the wall and surrounded it with storage too.
+In this three girl bedroom decor, we also tucked a window seat into the wall and surrounded it with storage too.
 I wanted to add texture and a modern twist by changing the closet doors to Masonite’s Melrose Safe ‘n Sound door, from Metrie.
 I went with their Safe ‘n Sound core option for the weight and feel of the door, and most importantly, to keep the noise down.

 I added wallpaper in a geo shape from Wayfair to create a feature wall.
 Originally I was going to wallpaper the entire room with this pattern, but it was in limited stock when I ordered it.
 So, having fallen in love with the design, I decided to use it anyway in a smaller space – hence, the feature wall!
 I also used stylish black-out blinds from Wayfair in all white; their soft, cascading design made the space seem larger and more airy.